DanteSouto/BitConverter/README.md

 -std::string;
 -std::time_t.

-##Usage
+## Usage

-Use “BitConverter::GetBytes([variable])” to convert any supported data type into byte array.
+Use **BitConverter::GetBytes([variable])** to convert any supported data type into byte array.
-The byte array is encapsulated by de “data” structure defined in data.h.
+The byte array is encapsulated by de â€œdataâ€ structure defined in data.h.
 The data structure (data.buffer) is an array of unsigned char.
 To convert byte array back to one off the supported types, use the respective function:

 ...
 unsigned char[] BitConverter::GetBytes([variable])
 bool BitConverter::ToBool([byte array])